 Express Consent - Express consent is stated in the verbal or written form.
-It must be obtained for all major diagnostic, anaesthesia and surgical procedures as it is the most specific form of consent.
+It must be obtained for all major diagnostics, anaesthesia and surgical procedures as it is the most specific form of consent.

 Capacity - The patient must be proficient of giving consent for the treatment.
 If an adult can make a voluntary and informed decision to consent to or refuse a particular treatment, their decision must be respected.

-The consent can be verbal or in written form.
 If the person says that he is happy to remove the X-ray to check the difficulty and the pain he is suffering, it is a verbal consent.
 Whereas if the patient gives a signature on the consent form of surgery, then it is the written form of consent.

 What if the patient is not capable of giving consent?